How Gum Disease Affects Your Overall Health

 Your oral health and your overall health are inextricably linked.
 Sometimes, your dentist can spot a potential health problem well before your primary care provider might.
 For example, your dentist may recognize symptoms of sleep apnea or hypertension and recommend you to visit a medical doctor for the diagnosis.

 The reverse is also true.
 An oral health problem, like gum disease, can raise your risk of other health problems such as diabetes, heart disease, or even osteoporosis.
-At Licata Dental in Chesterfield, Missouri, Dr. Faye Licata and our team want you to enjoy good oral health and good general health, and that’s one reason we work hard to prevent gum disease.
+At Licata Dental in Chesterfield, Missouri, Dr. Faye Licata and our team of dentists in Chesterfield, MO want you to enjoy good oral health and good general health, and that’s one reason we work hard to prevent gum disease.

 Gum disease